-In this document, we outline and justify the procedures we use first, to convert the text from job ads to different occupational characteristics, and second to map the job title to an SOC Code.
+In this document, we outline and justify the procedures we use first, to convert the text from job ads to different occupational characteristics, and second to map the job title to either an SOC code or an OCC code.
 For the first task of constructing mappings from job ad text to occupational characteristics, we rely on three complementary approaches: i) mappings based on our own judgment of the meaning of words and phrases, ii) mappings based on a continuous bag of words model which we have constructed, and iii) mappings used in previous papers.
 We describe these three approaches in order.
-Then, we discuss our methods to construct a mapping between job titles and SOC codes.
+Then, we discuss our methods to construct a mapping between job titles, SOC codes, and OCC codes.